Asthma

 Mineral

-Magnesium levels are frequently low in asthmatics.
-[J Lab Clin Med 1940;26: pp.340-4] Current evidence suggests that high dietary magnesium intake may be associated with better lung function and reduced bronchial reactivity.
+Magnesium levels are frequently low in asthmatics [J Lab Clin Med 1940;26: pp.340-4].
+Current evidence suggests that high dietary magnesium intake may be associated with better lung function and reduced bronchial reactivity.
 Intravenous injection of magnesium has been reported in most, but not all, double-blind trials to rapidly halt acute asthma attacks.

 Magnesium supplements may reduce the bronchoconstriction in asthma by relaxing the muscle around the bronchial tubes.
 Intravenous solutions containing magnesium and other nutrients have been used successfully to break acute asthma attacks.
 Oral use improves breathing in asthmatics and the improvement correlates with serum magnesium levels.

 In a preliminary trial, 18 adults with asthma took 300mg of magnesium per day for 30 days and experienced decreased bronchial reactivity.
 [Magnesium-Bulletin 1997;19: pp.4-6] However, a double-blind trial investigated the effects of 400mg per day for three weeks and found a significant improvement in symptoms, but not in objective measures of airflow or airway reactivity.
-[Eur Respir J 1997;10: pp.2225-9] The amount of magnesium used in these trials was 300 to 400mg per day (children take proportionately less based on their body weight).
+[Eur Respir J 1997;10: pp.2225-9] The amount of magnesium used in these trials was 300-400mg per day (children take proportionately less based on their body weight).

 Molybdenum may be useful in the treatment of certain cardiovascular conditions, asthma, allergies and mercury toxicity.
 Because of its involvement with sulfur, it may be warranted to use in asthma that is associated with sulfite sensitivity.